jwardsmith/Blue-Team-Scripts/Threat Hunting/Velociraptor Cheat Sheet.md

 LIMIT 5
 ```

+# VQL Artifacts

+VQL is very powerful but it is hard to remember and type a query each time.
+An Artifact is a way to document and reuse VQL queries Artifacts are geared towards collection of a single type of information..
+Artifacts accept parameters with default values.

+### Main Parts of an Artifact

+- Name: We can select artifacts by their name

+- Description: Human readable context around the purpose

+- Parameters: A set of parameters with default values which users can override (Note - All parameters are passed as strings)

+- Sources: Each source represents a single result table.
+Artifacts may have many sources in which case sources are named.

+- Query: Velociraptor runs the entire query using the same scope.
+The last query MUST be a SELECT and the others MUST be LET.

+### Reusable Artifacts

+We generally want to make artifacts reusable:

+- Artifacts take parameters that users can customized when collecting

+- The parameters should have obvious defaults

+- Artifacts have precondition queries that determine if the artifact will run on the endpoint.

+- Description field is searchable so make it discoverable...

+# Artifact Writing Tips

+- Use the notebook to write VQL on the target platform.

+- Start small - one query at a time

+- Inspect the result, figure out what information is available - refine

+- Use LET stored queries generously.

 ### Debugging

 Use the log() VQL function to provide print debugging.
 Use format(format="%T %v", args=[X, X]) to learn about a value's type and value.

 - Print debugging information using the log() function